 All consolidated companies (100% of operational business locations of the Salzgitter Group) are therefore vetted with regard to the risk of corruption and competition risks in annual compliance surveys.
 No substantial risks were identified that would indicate insufficient preventive measures.
-As no material cases of corruption were confirmed in 2018 via the Salzgitter Group's prevention system issues described in detail, no separate steps were taken in this regard.
-No significant fines or monetary sanctions were to be paid in the reporting year due to the failure to observe laws or regulations - in particular, no expenditure or sanctions following law suits or litigation due to anti-trust behavior or breaches of cartel and anti-monopoly rules.
-For detailed information we refer to the legal risks described in Section V. "Opportunities and Risk Report, Guidance" 2.
-"Individual Risks" of the management report in the annual Report.
+As no material cases of corruption were confirmed in 2019 via the Salzgitter Group's prevention system issues described in detail, no separate steps were taken in this regard.
+Investigations conducted by the Federal Competition Authority against individual companies in the Salzgitter Group due to a suspicion of competition law breaches were brought to a conclusion by means of a settlement and payment of a fine or closure of proceedings.
+For detailed information we refer to the legal risks described in Section "Opportunities and Risk Report, Guidance", "Individual Risks" of the management report in the annual Report.
 Sales of the Salzgitter Group were also generated in regions with a Transparency International Corruption Index of under 60 - also including some Western European countries - with due attention paid to the particular risk position.